Yog55/Assessment/README.md

 # Assessment
-Tools Used for the Assessment: JMeter 4.0
+Tools Used for the Assessment: JMeter 4.0 with Selenium/Webdriver Support

 # Setup
 #1 - Ensure Java is installed on the test machine.
 The version used on the development machine was - java version "1.8.0_161".